-Actively engaging with others to discuss human psychology may be the single best way to deeply learn the material in this class.
+Actively engaging with others to discuss human psychology may be the single best way to deeply learn material in this class.
 The individualized engagement portfolio is designed to allow us to choose our own engagement journey.
-Talk with a friend about something you read!
-Watch a course video with a family member!
+Talk with a friend or family member about something you read!
 Meet with a discussion group to debate an interesting current event!
-At the end of the term, I would like you to document, in writing, at least 8 meaningful ways that you have engaged with others.
+At the end of the term, I would like you to document, in writing, at least 7 ways that you have engaged with others to talk psychology.

-4) Midterm Exam
+4) Midterm Exams

-There will be one midterm exam, which will assess understanding of material from lecture and the textbook.
-More details about the exam will be announced as the date of the exam approaches.
+There will be two midterm exams, which will assess understanding of material from lecture and the textbook.
+More details about the exams will be announced as the date of each exam approaches.